Bram-Bolt/lazy-koala/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+A simple website that turns image links into playable koalastothemax games, all without having to complete the previous game first, which is the standard on koalastothemax.com.
+This lack of unnecessary effort is where Lazy-Koala got its name from.

 ## How does the generator work?
+When koalastothemax.com creates a game from a custom image, it uses a system called "[Base64 encoding](https://en.wikipedia.org/wiki/Base64)" to convert your image link into a sequence of letters and numbers.
+This Base64 encoding is used as the URL path.

+This generator does this process automatically and connects it to a usable interface.

 ## How to get an image URL.